Red Sox vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- Over the past 10 games, the Red Sox have been favored just once and won that contest.
+- Over the past 10 games, the Red Sox have been favored just once and lost that contest.

-- In their last 10 games with a total, the Red Sox and their opponents have combined to hit the over six times.
+- When it comes to hitting the over, the Red Sox and their opponents are 7-2-1 in their last 10 games with a total.

 Red Sox Betting Records & Stats

-- The Red Sox have gone 9-5 in games they were favored on the moneyline (winning 64.3% of those games).
+- The Red Sox have been the moneyline favorite 15 total times this season.
+They've gone 9-6 in those games.

-- The Red Sox have a 53.5% chance to win this matchup based on the moneyline's implied probability.
+- The Red Sox have an implied moneyline win probability of 57.4% in this contest.

-- Boston has played in 38 games with set over/under, and have combined with opponents to go over the total 25 times (25-12-1).
+- Boston has played in 39 games with over/under set, and have combined with opponents to go over the total 26 times (26-12-1).

 - The Red Sox have not had a spread set for a game this season.